Klosmi/html-basics/CSS-FlexBox.md

     Behaves the same as wrap but cross-start and cross-end are permuted, rearranged (if `wrap` goes top-to-bottom, `wrap-reverse` goes bottom-to-top).

     - eg.:
       We have let say 6 `div`s, with flexbox *(1, 2, 3, 4, 5, 6)*.
-The `div`s are top-to-bottom, but because the `container`'s height is only 500px, the 6 `div` height all squished down to fit in the  `container`.
+The `div`s are top-to-bottom, but because the `container`'s height is only 500px, the 6 `div`s' heights are all squished down to fit in the `container`.
-      But, using `felx-wrap: wrap;` the `div`s go to top-to-bottom in a new column, as many columns as necessary and they are not squished.
+      But, using `felx-wrap: wrap;` the `div`s go to top-to-bottom in a new column, as many columns are necessary and they are not squished.
       ![](flex-wrap.png)

         ```